 Revealed earlier this year at the Baselworld 2014 international trade show, the new timepiece from the reputable Swiss watchmaking brand looks like yet another step in the evolution of their vintage-styled Big Crown series.

-Somewhat postmodern in its design, it has the usual notched bezel and an oversized setting crown replaced with parts that seem to be inspired by different kinds of worm gear.
-The traditional white hour and minute hands that are covered by white lume, too, look a lot more refined (almost on a point of elegance) than those on older members of the family although it is still clearly visible that their source of inspiration are the same instrument gauges that we usually see inside military plane cockpits.
+Somewhat postmodern in its design, it has the usual notched bezel and an oversized setting crown replaced with parts that are inspired by different kinds of worm gear.
+The traditional white hour and minute hands that are covered by white Superluminova, too, look a lot more refined (almost on a point of elegance) than those on older members of the family although it is still clearly visible that their source of inspiration is the same instrument gauges that we usually see inside military plane cockpits.

 Build quality: 5/5

 Value for money: 5/5